Test Package

-TestPackage is a configurable Windows installation simulator.
-It generates realistic setup programs that exercise the exact installer behaviors your packaging tools need to handle — so you can test your workflow, not someone else’s app.
+TestPackage v3 is a configurable Windows installation simulator.
+It generates realistic setup programs that exercise the exact installer behaviors your packaging tools need to handle — so you can test your workflow, not someone else's app.
+Now available on the Microsoft Store, via winget, or as a signed direct download from GitHub.

 The Problem